 1. Christ is loving us now.

 A wife might say of her deceased husband: Nothing will separate me from his love.
 She might mean that the memory of his love will be sweet and powerful all her life.
 But that is not what Paul means here.
 In verse 34 it says plainly, “Christ Jesus is the one who died — more than that, who was raised — who is at the right hand of God, who indeed is interceding for us.”
 The reason Paul can say that nothing will separate us from the love of Christ is because Christ is alive and is still loving us now.
 He is at the right hand of God and is therefore ruling for us.
 And he is interceding for us, which means he is seeing to it that his finished work of redemption does in fact save us hour by hour and bring us safe to eternal joy.
 His love is not a memory.
-It is a moment-by-moment action by the omnipotent, living Son of God, to bring us to everlasting joy.
+It is a moment-by-moment action of the omnipotent, living Son of God, to bring us to everlasting joy.

 2. This love of Christ is effective in protecting us from separation, and therefore is not a universal love for all, but a particular love for his people — those who, according to Romans 8:28, love God and are called according to his purpose.